swarmfarm/GeoJSON-Validation/README.md

 `npm install geojson-validation`

 ## Functions
-All Function return a boolean and take a JSON object that will be evalatued to see if it is a GeoJSON object, with the exception of `define`.
+All Function return a boolean and take a JSON object that will be evalatued to see if it is a GeoJSON object, with the exception of [define](#definetype-function).

 **Arguments**
 * geoJSON - a JSON object that is tested to see if it is a valid GeoJSON object